Overview of 3D Printer Extruder Clicking

 8. Filament Feeder Problems Caused by Insufficient Tension in Filament

 High spring tension, as previously noted, can eat away material, resulting in a distorted shape and sluggish movement.
 This can also cause the clicking sound.

 If your filament is not fed properly, you will experience uneven extrusion.
 This can be similar to printing at a low temperature.
-These filament feeder problems can be caused by a poor spring tension on the extruder of your printer.
+These filament feeder clicking problems can be caused by poor spring tension on the extruder of your printer.